cdevents/community/processes.md

   - Maintainer privileges on all CDEvents projects
   - Organization admin access.

-Members of the governance committee belong to the the `governance` GitHub team.
+Members of the governing board belong to the the `governance` GitHub team.

 ## Inactivity